Save on pet insurance for your pet

 Dogs can be a lot like children: When it comes to bath time, they’d rather stay dirty.
 For smaller breeds, bath time can be extra frightening when compared to their larger counterparts.
 And then, there’s the occasional dog that thrives in any activity involving water.
 No matter your pet’s size or attitude towards baths, chances are it’s usually an ordeal.
 But it doesn’t have to be.

-There are a few tips that may help you and your furry friend get over any bath-time anxiety, and you’ll be happy to learn they’re easy to introduce to your pet’s hygiene routine.
+There are a few tips that may help you and your furry friend get over any bath time anxiety, and you’ll be happy to learn they are easy to introduce to your pet’s hygiene routine.

 Practice speaking to your pet as you wash them, keeping your voice quiet and calm.
 Utilize common phrases that your dog associates with good behavior, such as “Good boy” or “Good girl”.
 In most cases, just hearing your reassuring voice will help them relax, which will make your job as dog groomer much easier.

 A long-term tactic is to teach your dog positive association by always giving them a treat, lots of belly rubs, or a nice, long walk after a successful bath.
 In time, your dog will come to expect these treats and tokens of affection, helping them to associate rewards with grooming.

 If you own a smaller breed of dog or a puppy, try bathing them in a sink rather than a bath tub.
 Bath tubs are huge, vacant spaces that are highly foreign to your pet.
 Most likely, their experience with this particular part of your household is little to none, which only adds to their mounting anxiety.
 Bathing them in a space that is more comparable to their size may help them feel more comfortable.
 In addition to this tip, professional dog groomers recommend placing a non-slip surface on the bottom of a tub or sink while bathing your pet.